 Website: LinkClump

 Ask potential linkers to replace one of their broken links with a link to your linkable content.
-This doesn’t work magic, your content should be good enough to be included on the page (contextual relevance is the key).
+This doesn’t work magic.
+Your content should be good enough to be included on the page (contextual relevance is the key).

 16. Image Prospector

-If you create your own graphics or photographs, other sites have likely copied them without proper attribution.
-Using Image Prospector, you can quickly find all of these sites and organize an outreach campaign.
+If you create your graphics or photographs, other sites have likely copied them without proper attribution.
+Using Image Prospector, you can quickly find these sites and organize an outreach campaign.
 Emailing each site to request they link back to you will convert effectively and lead to new high-quality in-content backlinks for your website.

 Website: Image Prospector